zhao62/Deep-Residual-Shrinkage-Networks/README.md

 [1012] Wang Y, Cheng L, Mao T, Wu M. Rolling Bearing Fault Diagnosis Based on CWT and Two-Stream Convolutional Neural Network.
 In 2024 5th Information Communication Technologies Conference (ICTC) 2024 May 10 (pp. 1-6).

 >The method incorporates **Deep Residual Shrinkage Network** with Different Thresholds Channel by Channel (DRSN-CW), continuous wavelet transform and multi-scale convolutional network into the model...

+[1013] Cai Z, Lu L, Cong S. Rolling Bearing Fault Diagnosis Based on Transfer Learning and Dual-Channel CNN and BiGRU.
+In 2024 International Conference on Advanced Robotics and Mechatronics (ICARM) 2024 Jul 8 (pp. 819-824).

+>To enhance noise immunity and inter-channel feature information, the **Residual Shrinkage Network** module (**DRSN**-CW) is first introduced.

+>Subsequently, the EAM mechanism is integrated into the **residual shrinkage network** module (RSBU-CW) to address the impact of time-domain feature vectors on the threshold τ.